 Is it safe to travel to China?

-China is a tourist friendly country with over 100 million tourists visiting its cities and towns per year.
+China is a tourist-friendly country with more than 100 million tourists visiting its cities and towns per year.
 By and large, travelling in China is safe, but as with every other country, you should practice general common sense and exercise precautions.